wdhowe/lemme-know-bot/README.md

 ```bash
 java -jar lemme-know-bot-VERSION-standalone.jar
 ```

+### Post Service Run Bot Setup

+Once the service is running from one of the above methods:

 - Add your bot to a Telegram group chat.
 - Start chatting with your bot in the Telegram group chat.